plonzari/blog/_posts/2020-10-13-voters-and-pyramid-of-ages.md

 in the period 1966-1989.
 As a consequence most people in Romania are about 40 years old, still consistent with my analysis.
 Also some people born at the end of the 60's have had some university education after the fall of communism.
-But only about a quarter of Romanians have higher level of education and maybe quarter of the rest have not finished high-school so numbers cancel out.
+But only about a quarter of Romanians have higher level of education and maybe quarter of the rest have not finished high-school, so numbers cancel out.

 While a more detailed analysis is necessary to derive a more exact age distribution and correlation with politics, let us hope that, with more than half of voters educated in democracy,